4 Signs it’s Time to Stop Doing and Make a Change

 Have you ever heard the saying “if at first you don’t succeed, then try, try again?”

-Sometimes quitting is one of the best decisions that you can make.
-I am not talking about stopping at the 25th mile of a 26.2 miles (marathon) race.
+Sometimes quitting is one of the best decisions you can make.
+I’m not talking about stopping at the 25th mile of a marathon (26.2 miles) because you’re tired.
 I am talking about ending a relationship or work situation that no longer satisfies you.
 There is no point in sticking with something just to be deemed not a quitter.

-If you hate your job, it may be time to look for another one.
-Ask yourself if the stress and discontentment of your predicament are worth it–year after year dragging yourself to work, knowing that you have 10, 20 or 30 years to go before retirement.
-Is that any way to live?
 Find out what kind of work would make your soul sing and begin putting things in place to achieve that.
 Do you need to go back to school?
 Do you need any special certifications?
 Are there other positions in your company that fit your skill set?
-An average person spends 8-10 hours a day at work; wouldn’t it be nice if the hours were enjoyable.
+An average person spends 8-10 hours a day at work; wouldn’t it be great if those hours were enjoyable.

 2. You are too comfortable